-The VT graduate with a concentration in Professional Sales will understand and recognize how to effectively apply sales techniques and theories within his or her organization.
-Students will learn how to more effectively utilize their communication, interpersonal, and professional skills to implement selling strategies including initiating and building long-term customer relationships, and delivering effective sales presentations.
+The VT graduate with a Minor in Professional Sales (PRSL) will understand and recognize how to effectively apply sales techniques and theories within his or her organization.
+Students will learn how to more effectively utilize their communication, interpersonal, and professional skills to implement selling strategies including initiating and building long-term customer relationships and delivering effective sales presentations.

 MKTG 4554: Buyer/Seller Relationships

 This course introduces students to the theory and practice of personal selling.
 Its primary focus is on the face-to-face aspects of the sales process.
 Its purpose is to provide a professional foundation for students interested in pursuing a career in sales.
-Prerequisites: MKTG 3104, Corequisite: MKTG 4204
+Pre: MKTG 3104, corequisite: MKTG 4204